-The most compelling Mothman info comes from the first documented sighting of this half-man, half-mothlike creature.
+The most compelling information on Mothman comes from the first documented sighting of this half-man, half-mothlike creature.
 Two young couples claimed to have been chased by a six to seven-foot-tall, brown-colored, humanoid creature with wings.
-They were able to give concise information to the investigating officers, and a media blitz followed.
+They were able to give concise information to the investigating officers, and a media blitz about Mothman the strange winged creature followed.

 Mothman Mystery Begins

 The first sighting reportedly occurred on November 15, 1966 at 11:30 pm.
 Roger and Linda Scarberry, along with Steve and Mary Mallette, decided to drive out to a popular youth hang out, the abandoned World War II TNT factory that was seven miles outside of their hometown, Point Pleasant, West Virginia.
 This extensive site once housed a secret government explosive factory composed of hundreds of bermed, concrete dome warehouses connected by an underground tunnel network.
 From the air, these storage "igloos" blended in with the massive 2,500 acre animal preserve and bird sanctuary.

 When the couples arrived, no one was there.
 As they started to leave, they spotted two red, glowing eyes near one of the tunnel entrances.
 Roger Scarberry drove the car out of the factory yard, but the creature chased them for some distance.
 Some Internet sites report the car raced along the dirt road at 100 MPH, but in a video-taped workshop, news reporter John Keel, noted for his 1975 book The Mothman Prophecies, (made into a movie in 2002) states that the car traveled 60 MPH.